singlecla/singlecla/cla.md

 ## Reliability

-I fully expect project stewards, users, and distributors to rely on this CLA.
+I fully expect project stewards, users, and distributors of public software projects to rely on this CLA.
 I am aware that they might enforce this CLA as a legally binding agreement.

 ## Signature